Embedding Custom Widgets from Qt Designer in PyQt5

 The name you use for the file doesn't matter, but it's usually a good idea to name it after the class you're going to create with it.

 Voila!
-The widget is now promoted to a canvas to plot.
+The widget is now promoted to a PyQtGraph plot canvas.
 But you won't be able to see any changes within Qt Designer.
-Save the window as mainwindow.ui in the same directory as your PyQt app.
+Save the window as mainwindow.ui in the same directory as your PyQt5 app.

 For a complete guide to using Qt Designer .ui files from Python check out First steps with Qt Creator.

-Loading the .ui file
+Loading the .ui File in Python

-Let's start from a basic app template.
+Let's start from a basic app template:

 python